Caring for Succulents in Winter

 Just like the snowbirds that winter in warmer climates, your succulents need to escape the cold too.
 If you live in a region where temperatures drop near freezing, you definitely need to keep those little plants warm and give them a comfy environment to wait out the frigid months.

 Remember, not all succulents are hardy like cacti.
-Many of the popular succulent varieties retain water in their leaves and stems making them quite susceptible to cold.
-In this article, you will learn how to protect your precious succulents from winter’s chill.
-Keep them healthy and happy until warmer weather arrives.
+Many of the popular succulent varieties retain water in their leaves and stems, making them quite susceptible to cold.
+In this article, you will learn how to protect your precious succulents from winter’s chill, keeping them healthy and happy until warmer weather arrives.